UCF/UCF-Pegasus-List-Shortcode/README.md

 Provides a shortcode for displaying the latest issues of Pegasus, UCF's official alumni magazine.

-## Installation ##
+## Documentation ##

-### Manual Installation ###
-1. Upload the plugin files (unzipped) to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the "Plugins" screen in WordPress

-### WP CLI Installation ###
-1. `$ wp plugin install --activate https://github.com/UCF/UCF-Pegasus-List-Shortcode/archive/master.zip`.
-See [WP-CLI Docs](http://wp-cli.org/commands/plugin/install/) for more command options.
+Head over to the [Pegasus List Shortcode plugin wiki](https://github.com/UCF/UCF-Pegasus-List-Shortcode/wiki) for detailed information about this plugin, installation instructions, and more.

 ## Changelog ##